 This depends on the results from a comprehensive assessment.
-Dr Fry has experience and training in traditional Medical, Psychodynamic and Family Systemic spheres and brings his wide experience to bear in assessment.
+Dr Fry has experience and training in traditional Medical, Psychodynamic and Family Systemic and Nutritional/Functional Medical spheres and brings his wide experience to bear in assessment.

 As an adult patient you too can benefit from this holistic approach to assessment and treatment.
 There are not many adult psychiatrists who offer this breadth of knowledge and all these modalities.
 The overall emphasis in our approach to you is one based on humanity and understanding of difficulties rather than rigid or stereotypical and boundaried medical approaches but based at all times, where possible, on best available evidence

 Regular review and follow-up are central to how we work – Dr Fry does not believe in simply assessing and ‘passing on’ to colleagues.
 Rather we offer an integrated responsive approach and pride ourselves on our coherent approach to treatment.
 As such we do expect partnership and proactivity from patients and families: we even ask you to sign a consent form about this as we regard health (and the administrative processes surrounding it) as a shared endeavour, not one to be handed over.

 We will work closely with your GP or referrer to ensure joined-up thinking and services.
 This is key.